Your Top 15 Questions About Visiting Addis Ababa, Answered

 Money

-Q: Can I use credit cards?
+Q: Can you use credit cards?

-Bring clean USD or EUR in cash from home and exchange at banks — they give better rates than hotels.
+Bring clean USD or EUR in cash from home and exchange at banks — their rates beat the hotels.
 Budget $30-50 USD per day for comfortable travel.
-Lunch at a local restaurant: 150-300 ETB ($2.60-5.25).
+Lunch at a local restaurant runs 150-300 ETB ($2.60-5.25).
 Museum entry: 10-200 ETB.

 Q: Is Addis Ababa expensive?